Home > Management > Management and leadership > Difficult people: how do you deal with them in the workplace?

 difficult personalities - ORSYS

-These are figures that call attention to: 20 to 25 % of managers have a personality disorder, according to a study of 11,862 managers*.
-There are no official statistics on the prevalence of this type of disorder at work, that is to say for all categories of workers combined.
-But, in the general population, the prevalence is around 10 %.
+These are figures that call attention to: 20 to 25 % managers have a personality disorder, according to a study of 11,862 managers*.
+There are no official statistics on the prevalence of this type of disorder in the workplace, taking all categories of workers together.
+But in the general population, the prevalence is around 10 %.
 In other words, managers are over-represented!

-A personality disorder leads to an increased risk of behaving, intentionally or not, in an inappropriate manner.
-Of course, we are all susceptible to behaviors that may be perceived as difficult by others at times.
-These behaviors can harm our professional performance or that of others.
-Especially when we are stressed, tired or depressed.
-However, individuals with the most difficult personalities exhibit a permanent risk of behaving inappropriately.
+A personality disorder increases the risk of intentionally or unintentionally behaving inappropriately.
+Of course, we are all likely to adopt behaviours that may be perceived by others as difficult to live with at certain times.
+These behaviours can be detrimental to our professional performance or that of others.
+Particularly when we are stressed, tired or depressed.
+However, the individuals with the most difficult personalities have a constant risk of behaving inappropriately.

-• a manager may have to manage an employee with a difficult personality;
+• a manager may have to deal with an employee with a difficult personality;

-• a manager can himself have a difficult personality for his colleagues.
+• a manager may himself have a personality that is difficult for his colleagues.

-Personality refers to a set of permanent psychological characteristics in an individual: cognitive, emotional and behavioral.
+Personality refers to a set of permanent psychological characteristics in an individual: cognitive, emotional and behavioural.
 We all have a unique personality.
-That being said, observing correlations between personality traits allows us to differentiate between personality types.
+That said, personality types can be differentiated by observing correlations between personality traits.

-When we talk about difficult personalities, we are actually talking about personality disorders that correspond to pathological personality types.
-To qualify the personality as pathological, three criteria must be gathered:
+Difficult personalities are actually personality disorders that correspond to pathological personality types.
+To describe a personality as pathological, three criteria must be met:

 • the suffering of the person and/or those around them;

-• its rigidity, that is to say its low capacity for adaptation;
+• its rigidity, i.e. its low capacity for adaptation;

 • the stability of this state over time.

-Note that there is a gradation between mild cases and serious cases.
+It should be noted that there is a gradation between mild and severe cases.

 What are the risks for the company?

-A manager supervising a difficult personality risks overfocusing on them at the expense of others.
-Faced with failure, he may feel helpless and lose self-confidence.
-Within the teams concerned, this increases the psychosocial risks, THE turnover and theabsenteeism.
+A manager who supervises a difficult personality runs the risk of over-focusing on that person at the expense of the others.
+Faced with failure, they may feel powerless and lose confidence.
+Within the teams concerned, this increases the risk of psychosocial risks, THE turnover and theabsenteeism.

-More broadly, for the company, such situations harm cooperation, overall performance and the employer brand.
+More broadly, for the company, such situations are detrimental to cooperation, overall performance and the employer brand.

-Managing Difficult Personalities Effectively is therefore crucial to prevent these risks and preserve the social climate, employees' confidence in their management and the company's performance.
+Managing difficult personalities effectively is therefore crucial to preventing these risks and preserving the social climate, employees' confidence in their management and the company's performance.

-In the business, the four most difficult personality types to manage on managerial functions are the suspicious, the perfectionist, the king and the predator.
-Do you know how to identify them in your professional circle?
-What behaviors should you adopt to manage such situations at work, or even protect yourself?
-Overview…
+Within the company, the four most difficult personality types to manage in managerial roles are the distrustful, the perfectionist, the king and the predator.
+Can you identify them in your professional environment?
+What behaviour should you adopt to deal with such situations at work, or even to protect yourself?
+Here's an overview...

-The suspicious person has a paranoid personality disorder.
+The distrustful person has a paranoid personality disorder.
 This disorder concerns 7.3 % of managers*.

-Confronted with the suspicious, you must limit his paranoid interpretations and his reactions to stress.
-Speak to him simply and clearly.
+When dealing with a distrustful person, you need to limit their paranoid interpretations and stress reactions.
+Speak simply and clearly.
 Avoid innuendo and ambiguity.
-Also be sure to remain logical, consistent, predictable and reliable.
-To prevent conflicts and tensions, renounce power struggles.
-To do this, do not enter into debates of ideas and do not try to reason with him.
-Spare your ego by scrupulously respecting the forms.
+Also make sure you remain logical, coherent, predictable and reliable.
+To prevent conflict and tension, avoid power struggles.
+To do this, don't enter into debates about ideas and don't try to reason with him.
+Protect his ego by scrupulously adhering to formalities.
 Be courteous, calm and professional.

-With the suspicious, remember these two key words: clarity and formality.
+With the wary, remember these two key words: clarity and formalism.

 2/ The perfectionist

-The perfectionist is concerned with details, rules, organization and plans.
-He shows himself conscientious or even rigid on questions of procedures.
-He clings to his values and his opinions.
-Consequently, he lacks height and can lose sight of the purpose of his action.
-Excessively dedicated, he can also be professionally involved to the point of exhaustion in the event of a heavy workload over a significant period of time.
+Perfectionists are preoccupied with details, rules, organisation and plans.
+They show themselves to be conscientious, even rigid, on procedural issues.
+He clings to his values and opinions.
+As a result, he lacks height and can lose sight of the purpose of his actions.
+Excessively devoted, he may also become professionally involved to the point of exhaustion in the event of a heavy workload over a long period.

-As a manager, the perfectionist shows himself authoritarian and overcontrol.
-He is very sensitive to criticism from his hierarchy.
+As a manager, the perfectionist shows himself authoritarian and excessively controlling.
+He is very sensitive to criticism from his superiors.

-Managing the perfectionist is above all limit your stress and the resulting reactions (rigidity, overwork, excessive control, etc.).
-Also, allow him to plan and organize his work in his own way.
-Spare him emergencies and schedule changes.
+Managing the perfectionist means above all limit your stress and the resulting reactions (rigidity, overwork, excessive control, etc.).
+So let them plan and organise their work in their own way.
+Spare them the urgency and schedule changes.
 Show yourself to be reliable, rigorous and punctual.
-Be sure to express your appreciation for its organization and rigor.
+Make sure you express your gratitude for its organisation and rigour.

-To preserve your professional performance, you must respect your comfort zone.
-In other words, do not position it in a function requiring creativity, adaptation or flexibility.
+To maintain their professional performance, you need to respect their comfort zone.
+In other words, don't put them in a job that requires creativity, adaptation or flexibility.

 3/ The king

-The king exhibits grandiose narcissistic personality disorder.
+The King has grandiose narcissistic personality disorder.
 This disorder concerns 10.3 % of managers*.

-The king thinks he is above the law by virtue of his superiority.
-He displays arrogant behaviors and expects his demands to be met as a priority.
-He thinks he's special: only high-level people can understand him.
-Megalomaniac, he is inhabited by fantasies of grandiose achievements whose accomplishment lies in the simple expression of his immense talent.
+The king thinks himself above the law by virtue of his superiority.
+He behaves arrogantly and expects his demands to be met first.
+He believes he is special: only people of the highest calibre can understand him.
+A megalomaniac, he is inhabited by fantasies of grandiose achievements whose achievement lies in the simple expression of his immense talent.
 For him, nothing can match the power of his incomparable natural genius.
 He has no use for rational reasoning based on factual data.
-Manipulative, he uses others to achieve its own ends.
-He lacks empathy.
-In other words, he does not identify and take into account the interests and feelings of others.
+Manipulative, he uses others to achieve his own ends.
+They lack empathy.
+In other words, he fails to identify and take into account the interests and feelings of others.

-To maintain the king's commitment, express your gratitude whenever it is sincere.
-And measure your criticism: they must be very factual and done with parsimony.
+To maintain the King's commitment, express your gratitude whenever it is sincere.
+And be sparing with your criticism: it should be very factual and sparing.

 4/ The predator

-The predator suffers from a primary psychopathy that we find among 20 % managers, according to a study of 261 managers**.
+The predator suffers from a primary psychopathy found in among 20 % managersaccording to a survey of 261 executives**.

 The predator is a narcissistic personality, just like the king.
-He believes he is above the law, transgresses the rules and acts immorally without setting limits.
+He believes he is above the law, breaks the rules and acts immorally without self-imposed limits.
 Most often, he adopts the mask of the charmer at first glance.
 Talkative, socially adept and a fine manipulator, he exploits others by coldly planning your actions.
 Insensitive and cynical, he is malicious towards others.
-A liar and egocentric, he does not question himself.
+A liar and egocentric, he never questions himself.

-As a manager, the predator shows itself incoherent.
-It instills a feeling of unease and unfreedom.
-He divides and conquers.
+As a managerthe predator shows up inconsistent.
+It instils a feeling of unease and unfreedom.
+It divides and conquer.

-You are confronted with a malicious manipulator: you must learn to protect yourself !
+If you are confronted with a malicious manipulator, it is imperative that you learn how to protect yourself !

 • do not stay alone with him;